demisto/content/docs/circle_build/README.md

 <!-- TODO: add troubleshooting errors -->

 ### Common Server Documentation
-This Step generates documentation files used to populate the *Script Helper* menu.
+This step generates documentation files used to populate the *Script Helper* menu inside the Demisto IDE.

 #### Troubleshoot
 <!-- TODO: add troubleshooting errors -->
-Errors in this section indicates on a problem with the docstrings of CommonServer / CommonServerPython functions.
+Errors in this section indicate a problem with the docstrings of CommonServer / CommonServerPython functions.
-Make sure all docstrings compatible with the [Sphinx format](https://sphinx-doc.org).
+Make sure all docstrings are compatible with the [Sphinx format](https://sphinx-doc.org).

 ### Create Content Artifacts
 This step creates artifact files that are uploaded to the server and contain all of the content for Demisto.